lorainelab/bioviz/README.md

 To update or add content:

 * fork this repository
-* clone your fork onto a staging site (e.g., EC2)
+* clone your fork onto a staging site (configured as below)
 * make a branch on your staging site and edit
-* check your staging site using a Web browser
+* check edits by visiting your staging site in a Web browser
 * push the branch to to your fork
-* issue a pull request from your branch to master on the team repo
+* issue a pull request from your branch to master on the team (main) repo

-*Note*: Include the address of your staging site with your pull request.
+**Note**: Include the address of your staging site with your pull request.

+**Note**: If you deploy following instructions below, edits you make will appear on the staging site automatically.

 ### Setting up a staging site ###